PalMassimo/learning-background/ElasticSearch/Notes.md

     "_version": 1,
     "_seq_no": 0,
     "_primary_term": 1,
-    "_source": "{
+    "_source": {
         "name": "Andersen",
         "country": "Denmark"
     }
 }
 ```

 Every document is stored in an `index`.
-Documents belonging to an index should share common semantic characteristics.
+Documents belonging to an index should be logically related.

 ### Inspecting the Cluster
 To inspect the cluster we use the rest apis.
 The most common verbs used are `GET`, `PUT`, `POST` and `DELETE`.